NHACP-IF/NHACP-specification/nhacp-specification.md

 The first field of each message is a 1 byte message type.
-Request message types (NABU -> Network Adapter) have the MSB set to zero, response message types have MSB set to one.
+Request message types (NABU -> Network Adapter) have the MSB set to zero, response message types have MSB set to one, with two exceptions:

+* The START-NHACP request message type has the value 0x8f.
+* The END-PROTOCOL request message type has the value 0xef.

 The layout of the message itself depends on the message type.

 ## Error handling